Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

 ## Overview

 A very short, maybe three sentence summary of what this proposal is about.
 A high level "overview" or "what this adds".
+A new team antagonist that encourages non-violent, stealth-y, social gameplay in order to suceed.
+Conspiracy designates several players as conspirators who must work together to accomplish a series of increasingly difficult tasks.
+Conspirators and crew alike are made to operate in an initially low-information environment and must use social deduction to work out who they can trust.

 ## Background